 CLL is a type of cancer affecting white blood cells called lymphocytes and the lymph nodes.
 In CLL, the lymphocytes multiply too quickly and live for too long, so that there are too many of them in the blood.

 AML is a type of cancer affecting white blood cells called myeloid cells.
 In AML, myeloid blood cells multiply and grow very quickly in bone marrow and blood, so that there are too many of them and not enough red blood cells in the blood.

+This medicine may be given in combination with other anti-cancer medicines.
+It is important that you also read the package leaflets for these other medicines.
+If you have any questions about these medicines, ask your doctor.

 How Venclyxto works